galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Preparation

-Gloege, L., G.A.
-McKinley, M. Yan and T. Zheng.
-LDEO-HPD v2020a: a machine learning based hybrid physics data technique for estimating ocean CO2 flux and assessment of regional model error, in prep.
+Gloege, L., M. Yan,  T. Zheng and G.A.
+McKinley.
+Improved quantification of ocean carbon uptake by using machine learning to merge global models and pCO2 data, in prep.

-Laughner, J.L, J.L.
-Neu, D. Schimel, P.O.
-Wennberg, K. Barsanti, K. Bowman, A. Chatterjeee, B. Croes, H. Fitzmaurice, D. Henze, J. Kim, E.A.
-Kort, Z. Liu, Kazuyuki Miyazaki, A.J.
-Turner, S. Anenberg, J. Avise, H. Cao, D. Crisp, J. de Gouw, A. Eldering, J.C.
-Fyfe, D.L.
-Goldberg, K.R.
-Gurney, S. Hasheminassa, F. Hopkins, C. E. Ivey, D.B.A.
-Jones, N.S.
-Lovenduski, R.V.
-Martin, G.A.
-McKinley, L. Ott, B. Poulter, M. Rua, S.P.
-Sander, N. Swart, Y.L.
-Yung, Z-C Zeng, and the rest of the Keck Institute for Space Studies “COVID-19: Identifying Unique Opportunities for Earth System Science” study team, The 2020 COVID-19 pandemic and atmospheric composition: back to the future, in prep.
+Crisp, D., H. Dolman, V. Aich, T. Tanhua, G.A.
+McKinley, J. Hauck.
+The carbon cycle and the climate, an evolving system, in prep.

+Fay, A.R., L. Gregor, P. Landschutzer, J. Zheng, G.A.
+McKinley, M. Gehlen, N. Gruber and others.
+Harmonization of global surface ocean pCO2 mapped products and flux calculations for an improved estimate of the ocean carbon sink, in prep for ESSD.

 ### Thesis

 McKinley, G.A.
 (2002) Interannual variability in air-sea fluxes of carbon dioxide and oxygen, MIT PhD.
-[Download PDF](http://newcarboncycle.aos.wisc.edu/galenWEB/papers/mckinley-phd02.pdf)
+[Download PDF]({{site.baseurl}}/assets/doc/mckinley-phd02.pdf)